PoGO – Pokémon GO: How to earn Pokécoins after the Arena update (quick tip)

 THOSE: NIANTIC

-With the last major for Pokémon GO, Niantic has finally implemented a comprehensive overhaul of the Pokémon arenas in the game.
+With the last major update for Pokémon GO, Niantic has finally implemented a comprehensive overhaul of the Pokémon arenas in the game.
 This also changes the way you can earn coins in the future.
 We explain everything you need to know here in our quick tip.

 The long overdue update of the arenas in Pokémon GO has now been released on Android and iOS – and with it: a few changes to the coins you can collect with your Pokémon in the arenas.
 We’ll now explain exactly how the whole thing works.